slack-ruby/slack-ruby-bot-server/README.md

 token = rc['bot']['bot_access_token']
 ```

-The token should be stored in persistent storage and used each time a Slack client is instantiated for the specific team.
+The token is stored in persistent storage and used each time a Slack client is instantiated for the specific team.

-Note that other libraries may be used to assist with OAuth interactions, such as [OAuth2](https://github.com/oauth-xx/oauth2).

 ### API